So you want to write a book? Learn how to start writing a book for beginners and become a published author with these 7 steps to writing a book.

 1. Choose your book genre

-Do you want to write for children, young adults, or adults?
+Do you want to write for kids, young adults, or adults?
 Do you want to write fiction or non-fiction?
+Are you interested in writing a memoir book, writing a self-help book or writing a poetry book?
 If you want to write fiction, what genre of fiction do you want to write?

-The reason this matters is because choosing the right browse categories and keywords (or metadata) for your book influences how readers find and purchase your book on Amazon.
+The reason this tip for writing a book matters so much is that choosing the right browse categories and keywords (or metadata) for your book influences how readers find and purchase your book on Amazon.

 You need to be able to identify categories and keywords to increase traffic and use metadata to create a strong detail page that impacts conversion to sales.